Afghanistan: More signs of Taliban restricting women's rights | DW | 18.09.2021

 Chorus of concerns

-The United Nation's children's agency (UNICEF) said it was "deeply worried" for the future of girls' schooling in Afghanistan.
+The United Nation's children's fund (UNICEF) said it was "deeply worried" for the future of girls' schooling in Afghanistan.

 "It is critical that all girls, including older girls, are able to resume their education without any further delays.
 For that, we need female teachers to resume teaching," UNICEF said in a statement.